SatoriNetwork/Neuron/WireGuard.md

 This starts the WireGuard service and connects the two machines.

-(Optional)You can also activate or deactivate wg0.conf within the wireguard app, But firt we need to add the config file there:
+(Optional)You can also activate or deactivate wg0.conf within the wireguard app, But first we need to add the config file there:

 ![alt text](<images/Screenshot (2).png>)